-Mother's Day is Sunday, May 13, and mothers everywhere (is it fair to say especially in NYC?) deserve to have a great weekend — and an edible, or at least Instagram-worthy, breakfast in bed.
+Mother's Day is Sunday, May 13, 2018, and mothers everywhere (is it fair to say especially in NYC?) deserve to have a great weekend—and an edible, or at least Instagram-worthy, breakfast in bed.

-Depending on the success of that breakfast in bed, you might also want/need to grab brunch before launching fully into the day — and we found some great options in Manhattan and the Bronx, Brooklyn, and Queens (not to mention delicious special events, below).
-Then, tummies pleasantly sated, you'll be ready to focus on the 25 excellent options we found to enhance your Mother's Day 2018 celebration:
+Depending on the success of that breakfast in bed, you might also want/need to grab brunch before launching fully into the day—and we found some great options in Manhattan and the rest of the city (not to mention delicious special events, below).
+Then, tummies pleasantly sated, you'll be ready to focus on the 25 excellent options we found to enhance your Mother's Day celebration.

 2. Rent bikes and scoot outside to explore a nearby park.
-As we noted in our post featuring 25 outdoor adventures in the city, Governors Island is a great biking destination for kids, as the isle is 100% car-free.
+Governors Island is a great biking destination for kids, as the isle is 100% car-free.
 You can bring your own bike or rent one on-site.
 If you go, you may notice it looks more colorful than usual, thanks to remnants from the May 12 Holi Fest (also a "don't miss").
+And maybe someone in the family will adopt a rose bush in your honor!

 3. Toast moms everywhere at the New York Botanical Garden’s annual Mother’s Day weekend-long Garden Party.
-On the Daffodil Hill Stage, live music and kid-friendly science performances include bluegrass tunes from Moonshine Falls at 12, 2, and 4pm, and performances by Mad Science (“Fire & Ice” at 1pm and “Spin, Pop…Boom!” at 3pm).
+On the Daffodil Hill Stage, live music and kid-friendly science performances include bluegrass tunes from Moonshine Falls and performances by Mad Science.

 4. Revive your roller disco moves by going skating at one of these roller rinks around New York City.